awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 Possible causes for this error are:

 1. Your deployment group settings include tags for EC2 instances, on\-premises instances, or Auto Scaling groups that are not correct\.
-To fix this problem, check that your tags are correct and redeploy your application\.
+To fix this problem, check that your tags are correct, and then redeploy your application\.

 1. Your fleet scaled out after the deployment started\.
-In this scenario, you’ll see healthy instances in the `InService` state in your fleet, but you’ll also see the error above\.
+In this scenario, you see healthy instances in the `InService` state in your fleet, but you also see the error above\.
 To fix this problem, redeploy your application\.

 1. Your Auto Scaling group does not include any instances that are in the `InService` state\.
-In this scenario, when you try to do a fleet\-wide deployment, the deployment will fail with the error message above because CodeDeploy needs at least one instance to be in the `InService` state\.
+In this scenario, when you try to do a fleet\-wide deployment, the deployment fails with the error message above because CodeDeploy needs at least one instance to be in the `InService` state\.
 There are many reasons why you might have no instances in the `InService` state\.
 A few of them include:
    + You scheduled \(or manually configured\) the Auto Scaling group size to be `0`\.
    + Auto Scaling detected bad EC2 instances \(for example, the EC2 instances had hardware failures\), so canceled them all, leaving none in the `InService` state\.
-   + During a scale out event from `0` to `1`, CodeDeploy deployed a previously\-successful revision \(called a *last successful revision*\) that had become unhealthy since the last deployment\.
+   + During a scale out event from `0` to `1`, CodeDeploy deployed a previously successful revision \(called a *last successful revision*\) that had become unhealthy since the last deployment\.
 This caused the deployment on the scaled\-out instance to fail, which in turn caused Auto Scaling to cancel the instance, leaving no instances in the `InService` state\.

      If you find that you have no instances in the `InService` state, troubleshoot the problem as described in the following procedure, [To troubleshoot the error if there are no instances in the InService state](#ToTroubleshootIfNoInServiceInstances)\.

 **To troubleshoot the error if there are no instances in the InService state**

-1. In the Amazon EC2 Console, verify the **Desired Capacity** setting\.
+1. In the Amazon EC2 console, verify the **Desired Capacity** setting\.
 If it is zero, set it to a positive number\.
 Wait for the instance to be `InService`, which means the deployment succeeded\.
 You have fixed the problem and can skip the remaining steps of this troubleshooting procedure\.
 For information on setting the **Desired Capacity** setting, see [Setting capacity limits on your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html) in the *Amazon EC2 Auto Scaling User Guide*\.

-1. If Auto Scaling keeps attempting to launch new EC2 instances to meet the desired capacity, but can never fulfill the scale out, it is usually due to a failing Auto Scaling lifecycle hook\.
+1. If Auto Scaling keeps attempting to launch new EC2 instances to meet the desired capacity but can never fulfill the scale out, it is usually due to a failing Auto Scaling lifecycle hook\.
 Troubleshoot this problem as follows:

    1. To check which Auto Scaling lifecycle hook event is failing, see [Verifying a scaling activity for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-verify-scaling-activity.html) in the Amazon EC2 Auto Scaling User Guide\.